ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 This is robust because the equilibrium kernel only requires elemental totals.

+In implementation terms there are two reasonable choices:

+- compute `b` explicitly in ASCEND and pass it to the black-box
+- pass component flows to the black-box and let C compute `b` internally

+The thermodynamic primitive should still be treated as `TPb`, because that is the natural reusable kernel.
+However, for the first ASCEND integration it may be cleaner to let the C layer compute `b` internally from stream component flows so that the A4 models stay smaller.

 ## 6.2 Internal equilibrium solve

 The runtime package provides an internal species elemental matrix: